rocky-linux/documentation/docs/guides/installation_8.5.md

 The next important configuration task is related to the network interfaces on the system.
 First, verify that an Ethernet card (or any network card) is listed in the left pane.
 Click any of the detected network devices in the left pane to select it.
 The configurable properties of the selected network adapter will appear in the right pane of the screen.

 !!!
 Note
-    On our sample server, we have four Ethernet devices (`ens3`, `ens4`, `ens5` and `ens6`), all of which are in a connected state.
+    On our sample system, we have two Ethernet devices (`ens3` and `ens4`), all of which are in a connected state.
 The type, name, quantity, and state of the network devices on your system may vary from the ones on our sample system.

 Make sure the switch of the device you want to configure is flipped to the `ON` position in the right pane.
 We'll accept all the defaults in this section.